High Efficiency Boilers

 - Establish flow rate requirements for supply hot water that recirculates directly into the return system to ensure flow rates are slow enough that condensing occurs.
 The tentative requirements are that flow rates be no greater than a) 20 percent of the design flow of the operating boiler.

-The measure proposes that newly installed commercial and process boilers with an input capacity of 5 MMBtu/h (5,000,000 Btu/h) to 10 MMBtu/h (10,000,000 Btu/h) shall maintain excess (stack-gas) oxygen concentrations at less than or equal to 3 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
-Combustion air volume shall be controlled with respect to firing rate or measured flue gas oxygen concentration.
-Use of a common gas and combustion air control linkage or jack shaft is prohibited.
-Commercial boilers with steady state full-load thermal efficiency of 85 percent or higher are exempt from this requirement.
-The Statewide CASE Team will explore if it is feasible and cost-effective to lower the excess oxygen requirements below 5 percent and/or expanding the requirement to boilers with input capacity lower than 5 MMBtu/h.
+The measure proposes that newly installed commercial and process boilers with an input capacity of at least 5 MMBtu/h (5,000,000 Btu/h) shall maintain stack-gas oxygen concentrations at less than or equal to 3 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
+Combustion air volume shall be controlled with respect to measured flue gas oxygen concentration.

 Service Water Heating System Efficiency